 After distribution vectors for both sides of comparable corpora are created we process all the katakana strings not contained in the dictionary are processed as a batch.
 For each such katakana string we retrieve n English words with most similar distribution.
-Retrieved words are used to dynamically build a back-transliteration source (i.e. language)
+Retrieved words are used to dynamically build a back-transliteration source (i.e. language) model unique for each katakana string.
+The back-transliteration is then calculated as described in [15].
+Each back-transliteration produced has a probability P(E|J) associated with it.
+However, the raw probability is not adequate as a measure of transliteration pair "plausibility", since longer strings naturally tend to have lower probabilities associated with them.
+Thus, we calculate the plausibility score as given by equation (2).

-1Raw frequencies can easily be replaced with a different weighting schema many of which have been proposed for use in IR [13].
+&lt;sup>1Raw frequencies can easily be replaced with a different weighting schema many of which have been proposed for use in IR [14].